IntrovertHedgehog/notes/ideas.md

 - file viewing mode that divides screen to see as much log as possible
 - okular: pinching gesture, font size for anno while editing
 - xremap: vim-like macro support
+- git: when remove .gitignore, there's no way to remove the ignore on the previously ignored files

 configs nvim:
 - lspsaga: outline (fixbug when switch file with outline opened).
 Fixbug when nav to call-hierachy